EnithV/portfolio-website/README.md

 **Live Site**: https://enithv.github.io/portfolio-website/

-Professional portfolio website showcasing engineering and data science projects.
+Professional portfolio website showcasing engineering, data, and system-oriented projects.
 Built with modern web technologies and responsive design.

 ---

 ## About

-This is the personal portfolio website of **Gicela Vargas**, Civil Engineer and Data & AI Specialist, featuring a collection of technical projects that demonstrate expertise in infrastructure engineering, data analytics, and ethical AI development.
+This is the personal portfolio website of **Gicela Vargas**, Civil Engineer and Data & AI Specialist, focused on building **data-driven systems, automation, and real-world engineering solutions**.

-The portfolio is designed to clearly communicate **end-to-end project experience**, combining real-world engineering knowledge with modern data science and machine learning solutions.
+The portfolio is designed to clearly communicate **end-to-end project experience**, combining real-world engineering knowledge with modern data science, machine learning, and structured system design.

 ---